-Hundreds of men every year are referred to the New Warrior Training Adventure by licensed mental health professionals as part of their existing therapeutic relationships.
+Hundreds of men every year are referred to the New Warrior Training Adventure by licensed mental health professionals.

 The New Warrior Training Adventure is a unique opportunity for profound personal growth.
 Men come seeking support with issues of confidence and self-assurance, manhood and masculinity, isolation, marriage and relationship issues, negative self talk, lack of positive male role models, difficulty finding direction, confronting the past, learning to set boundaries, accountability, male shame … and much more.
 Each man’s experience of the New Warrior Training Adventure is unique to his needs in whatever life transition he is encountering.

 Why is the New Warrior Training Adventure a good step for a ‘walled-off’ man?